PANCE Blueprint EENT (7%)

 Patient with dacryocystitis will present as → a 58-year-old woman presents to the emergency department with a 3-day history of increasing pain, redness, and swelling in the inner corner of her left eye.
 She also reports some purulent discharge from the same eye.
 She denies any vision changes or trauma.
 On physical examination, you note localized erythema, warmth, and swelling over the medial canthal area of her left eye.
 Her visual acuity is normal.

-Dacryocystitis is an infectious obstruction of the nasolacrimal duct (inferomedial region)
+Dacryocystitis is an infection or inflammation of the lacrimal sac, typically caused by obstruction of the nasolacrimal duct

 DX: